-The Top 3 Cereals and Grains for Weight Loss
+Top 3 Cereals and Grains for Weight Loss

 Lately, having cereal for dinner has been gaining a lot of attention.
 Many brand names are trying to convince us that it’s an ideal way to lose weight.

-- We can complement cereals with some protein.
+- We can complement cereals with protein.
 For example, you might prepare a dinner with a small piece of salmon or roasted turkey.
 Afterwards, have a bowl of oatmeal with fruit.
 Something like this is ideal because the caloric value is low, which promotes weight loss.

 - It’s also worth noting that you shouldn’t overdo the consumption of cereals and whole grains.
 A cup of oatmeal, whole grain teff, or chia seeds a day is appropriate.
-Being good agents of digestion, nutritious, and satisfying, they can help us lose a pound a week.
+Being good digestive agents, nutritious, and satisfying, they can help us lose a pound a week.

-The best cereals for weight loss
+The best cereals and grains for weight loss

-1. A trendy weight loss cereal: Teff
+1. Teff: a trendy weight loss cereal

 You may not have heard of this one yet.
 But it’s taking the world of celebrities by storm after several studies clearly demonstrated teff’s effectiveness in weight loss and maintaining a slim figure, in addition to promoting good health.

-It’s been around for more than 5000 years and is already sold in most countries in the world, so it should be too expensive or hard to find at your local grocery or health food store.
+It’s been around for more than 5,000 years and is already sold in most countries in the world.
+So it shouldn’t be too expensive or hard to find at your local grocery or health food store.

 But what is its secret to weight loss?
 It’s satisfying, helps regulate fat burning, is easy to digest, prevents constipation, and generally helps the body eliminate toxins and promotes good bowel health.

 And how do you eat it?
-It’s very simple; you can mix it in with your favorite vegetable-based milk for breakfast, or bake breads, cakes, cookies, and nutritional bars with it.
+It’s very simple: you can mix it in with your favorite plant-based milk for breakfast, or bake breads, cakes, cookies, and nutritional bars with it.

 In fact, the US Food and Drug Administration (FDA) refers to this cereal as one of the most nutritious and healthy foods to add to our daily food pyramid.

 Oatmeal is very satisfying and is an excellent regulator of digestion that helps you eliminate excess fat little by little.
-But yes, you need to be consistent and consume it every day.
+But you do need to be consistent and consume it every day.

-If you have liver problems, you’ll want to know that thanks to its lecithin content it helps clean and detox this organ so it’s a great way to promote a full body cleanse and eliminate harmful toxins, in addition to fat.
+If you have liver problems, it’s good to know that thanks to its lecithin content, consuming oats helps clean and detox this organ so it’s a great way to promote a full body cleanse and eliminate harmful toxins, in addition to fat.

-Add it to your daily breakfast meal – either combined with fruit, plant-based milks, or even make a rich oatmeal water that will pair nicely with meals throughout the day.
-Why not?
+Add it to your daily breakfast meal – either combined with fruit, plant-based milks.
+You can even make a rich oatmeal water that will pair nicely with meals throughout the day.

 3. Chia seeds, a source of good health

-Despite the fact that they have long been used in therapeutic health and nutrition, it’s only now that we’re discovering the value of chia seeds, which are also good for weight loss.
-But where did they come from?
-Why are they so great?
+Despite the fact that they’ve long been used in therapeutic health and nutrition, it’s only now that we’re discovering the value of chia seeds, which are also good for weight loss.

 First of all, it’s important to know that they’re an excellent source of fiber, antioxidants, calcium, protein, and omega 3.
 All of these factors help prevent us from snacking because they provide a satisfied feeling.

-They are also easily digested, helping to prevent constipation, and also regulate blood sugar.
-These seeds are truly fantastic, and it’s well worth including them in our diet.
+They’re also easily digested, helping to prevent constipation, and also regulate blood sugar.
+These seeds are truly fantastic, and it’s well worth including them in our diet.It might interest you...